NihiraGolasangi/From-Pixels-to-3D-Semi-Calibrated-Stereo-Reconstruction-and-Depth-Validation/steps/Intrinsic_matrix.md

 - $focal_{-}length_{mm}$ : Physical Focal length in mm
 - $sensor_{-}width_{mm}$, $sensor_{-}height_{mm}$ : Sensor width and height in mm
 - $image_{-}width$,$image_{-}height$: Image width and height in pixels

+Challenge is that we do not know the sensor dimensions.
+So first we estimated the sensor dimensions and then calculate $f_x$ and $f_y$

 ## Solution